Meet the Justice First Team

 Emma Pearson

-Emma is an Asylum Caseworker for Justice First, currently training for OISC level 1 in Immigration, and OISC level 2 in Asylum and Protection.
-Emma brings three years casework experience, supporting people seeking asylum and refugees.
+Emma is a Legal Caseworker for Justice First, qualified in Level 2 Immigration, and Level 2 Asylum and Protection by the OISC.
+Emma brings four years casework experience, supporting people seeking asylum and refugees.

 Emma holds an MA Degree from the University of Sussex in Migration and Global Development and has spent many years volunteering with migrant workers in Kuwait.
 She brings awareness of UK and international asylum and immigration systems.